juyingnan/vccf/README.md

 [<img alt="alt_text" width="84px" src="https://raw.githubusercontent.com/hubmapconsortium/vccf-visualization-2022/main/docs/images/button_load.png" />](https://hubmapconsortium.github.io/vccf-visualization-release/html/epidermis/epidermis_region_11.html)

-**Example Region 11: Epithelial cell markers of UV Damage (p53), repair (DDB2) and proliferation (Ki67) and distance from skin surface**
+**Example Region 11: Keratinocytes positive for markers of UV damage (p53), repair (DDB2) and proliferation (Ki67) and distance from skin surface**

 Markers of UV damage, repair and proliferation in epidermis and distance to skin surface represented as 3D distance plots from the skin surface and histogram distribution.
-Region 11 (upper arm, mild sun exposure, 41 years) shows a higher distribution of DDB2 positive cells within 200 um distance from the skin surface and lower distribution of cells positive for p53 and Ki67
+Region 11 (upper arm, mild sun exposure, 41 years) shows a higher distribution of DDB2 positive keratinocytes  within 200 um distance from the skin surface and lower distribution of keratinocytes  positive for p53 and Ki67

 <img src="https://raw.githubusercontent.com/hubmapconsortium/vccf-visualization-2022/main/docs/images/6.png" alt="alt text" title="image Title" />

-**Example Region 7: Epithelial cell markers of UV Damage (p53), repair (DDB2) and proliferation (Ki67) and distance from skin surface**
+**Example Region 7: Keratinocytes positive for l markers of UV Damage (p53), repair (DDB2) and proliferation (Ki67) and distance from skin surface**

-Markers of UV damage, repair and proliferation in epidermis and distance to skin surface represented as 3D distance plots from the skin surface and histogram distribution.
-Region 7 (lower forearm, marked sun exposure, 69 years) shows highest distribution of Ki67 positive cells within 200 um distance from the skin surface, followed by p53 and lowest DDB2 positive cells
+Positive keratinocytes were shown as  3D distance plots from the skin surface and histogram distribution.
+Region 7 (lower forearm, marked sun exposure, 69 years) shows highest distribution of Ki67 positive keratinocytes  within 200 µm distance from the skin surface, followed by p53 and lowest DDB2 positive keratinocytes.

 <img src="https://raw.githubusercontent.com/hubmapconsortium/vccf-visualization-2022/main/docs/images/16.png" alt="alt text" title="image Title" />

 ---

-**Vascular Common Coordinate Framework Visualization - Immune cells cluster**
+**Vascular Common Coordinate Framework Visualization - Immune Cell Cluster Density**

-These interactive plots show the 3D view of the distribution and clustering of immune cells.
+These interactive plots show the 3D view of the distribution and clustering of immune cells (T cells).
 The immune cell cluster view allows for the identification of areas with high immune cell density through the use of heatmap-like bubbles of varying sizes and colors.
 Large, yellow bubbles indicate a high density of immune cells, while small, dark blue bubbles indicate a lower density.

 External link to the 3D view for the immune cells clustering views: